BioCoreDocs/RibosomalProfiling/README.rst

     python ribofilio.py -t yeast.fa -f SRR5945809.bed -r SRR5945808.bed -b 50 -c 50

-Where yeast.fa is the transcripts, is the bed file of footprints of sample SRR5945809.bed, SRR5945808.bed is the mRNA bed file, binsize is 50 and no cutoff is 50 which means at least 50 genes should contribute to the reads in a position to be considered in bins.
+Where yeast.fa is the transcripts, SRR5945809.bed is the bed file of footprints of sample, SRR5945808.bed is the mRNA bed file, binsize is 50 and no cutoff is 50 which means at least 50 genes should contribute to the reads in a position to be considered in bins.